 A Teen Dating Abuse Victim

 Abuse occurs in all types of relationships and among people with varying backgrounds of age, race, religion, financial status, sexual orientation and education.
 Teen dating abuse is any act that causes harm or threatens the risk of harm to a teen by an individual who is in a current or former dating relationship with that teen.
 Teen dating abuse may be physical, sexual, financial, verbal or emotional in nature.
 While abuse often occurs as a pattern of controlling behavior, a single episode of abuse is cause for concern.
+Information for parents can be found in our downloadable brochure or by contacting our Training Team at (614) 722-5911.

 Dating violence, or teen dating abuse, is about the power and control that one person uses against a partner.